Estimating a Directed Tree for Extremes: The algorithm

 \subsection{Intuition of \QTree}

-In general, learning Bayesian networks with more than one parent is NP-hard, see \citep{chickering1996learning}.
-However, learning the max-linear Bayesian network from i.i.d \emph{noise-free observations} is solvable in time $O(|V|^2n)$ with $O(|V|(\log(|V|))^2)$ observations (cf. Lemma~\ref{lem:noise.free} in the Supplementary Material).
+In general, learning Bayesian networks with more than one parent is NP-hard (\cite{chickering1996learning}).
+However, learning a max-linear root-directed tree from i.i.d. \emph{noise-free observations} is solvable in time $O(|V|^2n)$ with $O(|V|(\log(|V|))^2)$ observations (cf. Section~\ref{sec:s1} in the Supplementary Material).
 Here is the intuition.

-Fix an edge $j \to i$ and consider the noise-free model \eqref{eqn:main.max.plus}. \CK{If for an observation $x\in\R^V$ the value at $j$ causes that at $i$, then $x_i = c_{ij} + x_j$.
-If $j$ does not cause $i$, then $x_i > c_{ij} + x_j$.
-Over $n$ independent observations, if the value at $j$ causes the value at $i$ at least twice, then the distribution of $x_i - x_j$ has an \emph{atom} at its left-end point.
-Repeating this argument shows that if $j$ causes $k$ and $k$ causes $i$, then one also has $x_i - x_j = c_{ik} + c_{kj}$.
+Fix an edge $j \to i$ and consider the noise-free model \eqref{eqn:main.max.plus}.
+If for an observation $x\in\R^V$ the components $i$ and $j$ satisfy $x_i = c_{ij} + x_j$, then we say {\em $j$ drives $i$}.
+If $j$ does not drive $i$, then $x_i > c_{ij} + x_j$.
+Over $n$ independent observations, if the value at $j$ drives the value at $i$ at least twice, then the distribution of $x_i - x_j$ has an \emph{atom} at its left endpoint.
+Repeating this argument shows that if $j$ drives $k$ and $k$ drives $i$, then $x_i - x_j = c_{ik} + c_{kj}$.
 That is, if the sample $\mathcal{X}$ is noise-free, the empirical distribution of

-has for sufficiently many observations multiple values \emph{at} the minimum of its support \emph{if and only if} $j\rightsquigarrow i$. } Thus, with enough observations, one can recover the directed path $j\rightsquigarrow i$, from which $\mathcal{T}$ can be uniquely constructed as it is a root-directed tree.
+has for sufficiently many observations multiple values \emph{at} the minimum of its support if and only if $j\rightsquigarrow i$; i.e., if there is a path from $j$ to $i$.
+Thus, with enough observations, one can recover the directed path $j\rightsquigarrow i$, from which the graph $\mathcal{T}$ can be uniquely constructed as it is a root-directed tree; this is depicted in the histograms of the first row of Figure~\ref{fig:histogram}.

-\QTree\ exploits the above intuition and makes it work under the presence of noise.
-Consider an ordered pair of nodes $(j,i) \in V$. \CK{If the noise at $i$ is small relative to the signal at $j$, one can expect a concentration \emph{near} the minimum of $\calx_{ij}$ if and only if $j \rightsquigarrow i$.} This is the intuition of \QTree.
-While we have no control over the noise, one way to obtain `strong signals $x_j$' is to replace \eqref{eqn:F.initial} by the set
+Under the presence of noise, max-linear models can no longer be recovered by means of an atom.
+However, \QTree\ exploits the above intuition.
+Consider an ordered pair of nodes $(j,i) \in V$.
+If the noise at $i$ is small relative to the signal at $j$, one can expect a concentration of observations \emph{near} the minimum of $\calx_{ij}$ if and only if $j \rightsquigarrow i$.
+This is the intuition of \QTree.
+Throughout, for simplicity, we use the notation $x\in\calx$ for possibly noisy observations.